 This way, in one click, you can open documents, Slides, and Sheets without launching Google Drive.

 Make your life easier while working in Google apps.
-Things like using templates, how to ask Google for help, you can even learn how to dictate text with your voice if you feel like it.
-This is the most extensive section, as it should be.
+Things like using templates and asking Google for help can even learn how to dictate text with your voice if you feel like it.

 Forgot the name of a feature?
 Tired of scrolling through menus and settings to find what you need?
 It sounds like you need some Help.
-Google help offers the most thorough advice you could ask for, and it’s easy to navigate - It's almost like they're an actual search engine!
+Google help offers the most thorough advice you could ask for, and it’s easy to navigate.
 To find what you are looking for, browse Google extensive Help feature, or use the handy, search function.